SarahGreenfield/CPSC-559-Final-Project/README.md

    - If you listed a Pokemon, it will still show in your collection until purchased

 4. **Can't mint a starter after selling**
-   - You can mint a new starter if you have no Pokemon in your wallet (even if you previously owned one and sold it)
+   - You can mint a new starter if you have no Pokemon in your wallet
    - If you see an error, make sure your contract and frontend are up to date and synced

-5. **Can't purchase a Pokemon (listing not active)**
+5. **Can't purchase a Pokemon**
-   - Make sure you are using the correct listing ID (the frontend now uses the correct ID from the contract)
-   - Refresh the page to get the latest listings
+   - Make sure you have enough tokens
-   - Only the buyer (not the seller) can purchase a listing
+   - Check that the listing is still active
+   - Verify you're not trying to purchase your own Pokemon

 6. **ABI or contract errors**
-   - If you see errors about missing functions, make sure you have copied the latest contract artifacts to the frontend and restarted your dev server
+   - If you see errors about missing functions, make sure you have copied the latest contract artifacts to the frontend
+   - Restart your dev server after updating artifacts

 ## Contributing